Envisioned Solution

 Matplotlib

 Generates publication-ready figures (time series, periodograms, circular plots).
-Results can be saved as PNG/PDF directly from the desktop app.
+Results can be saved as PNG/PDF directly from the desktop app for use in research publications.

 Inputs and outputs use transparent, durable formats: CSV for tabular data, JSON for configs and run manifests, PNG/PDF for figures.
-This makes results portable across tools.
+This makes results portable across tools and facilitates data sharing between researchers.

 Codebase & Builds